ilios/user-guide/courses-and-sessions/courses/course-leadership.md

 ![click to hide details](../../images/course_leadership/click_to_hide_details.png)

+After clicking as shown above, the screen returns to its previous state.

 ## After hiding the list ...

 This displays the contracted Course Leadership area in the context of the larger Course Details reflecting the updated counts but hiding the details.